Skip to Main Content

 Caring For Your Pup After FHO Dog Surgery

 Care requirements will vary depending on your dog’s individual circumstances and needs.
 Formal physical rehabilitation therapy may be recommended if your pup does not fully recover within the typical six-week recovery period.
-If your dog won't use the affected leg after the expected recovery period, seems to be in pain, or is not doing as well as expected following FHO surgery, contact your veterinarian immediately.
+If your dog won't use the affected leg after the FHO surgery recovery period is complete, seems to be in pain, or is not doing as well as expected following FHO surgery, contact your veterinarian immediately.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.